-Its natural beauty and breathtaking Whitsunday scenery make Lindeman Island one of the most spectacular tropical islands in Australia.
+Its natural beauty and breathtaking Whitsunday scenery makes Lindeman Island one of the most spectacular tropical islands in Australia.

 Complemented by temperate days and nights, Lindeman Island was one of the first Whitsunday islands to be developed.
-The resort on Lindeman Island is no longer operational, and a new island owner is currently planning the build of a luxury resort.
+The resort on Lindeman Island is no longer operational, however a new island owner is currently planning the build of a luxury resort with an estimated completion date of 2021.
 Aboriginal people refer to Lindeman Island as Yara-kimba, the place of snapper-bream fish.

 Consisting of mostly National Park, Lindeman Island is a bushwalking paradise.
 More than 20 kilometres of bushwalking tracks allow visitors to stroll through the aptly named Butterfly Valley, or climb Mt Oldfield, which rewards the climb with stunning views across Hamilton and Whitsunday Island.